 Carnival of Aalst

-Being born and raised in Aalst (Belgium), I really have to promote its ´world-famous’ carnival.
+Being born and raised in Aalst (Belgium), I have to promote its ´world-famous’ carnival.
 Although not as famous as the carnival in Rio or Venice it still attracts around 90000 people to the parade on Sunday each year.
-If you are in Belgium around that time, you must come and celebrate carnival in Aalst.
+If you are in Belgium around that time, you must come and celebrate the carnival in Aalst.
 It is a special and fantastic experience.

 It is a street carnival where on Sunday around 70 local carnival groups participate in a parade where they address local, national, and international topics.